BrodyPinto/SYE-RolandGarros/task_list.md

 ## Task List

+## November 14

+1. Document all functions in package.

+2. Get necessary imports.

+3. Think through how to get a particular player as "Player 1" for an entire set of matches.

+4. MH: think more about .rda files (one vs. many).

+5. For a player of interest, start to make plots of perhaps their serve location and/or return location, colouring by whether or the point was "important" (was a break point, was a deuce point, was a tiebreak point, or some other "easy" metric of importance).

+6. For Nadal, looking at his play through time.

 ## For November 7

 1. For a player of interest, start to make plots of perhaps their serve location and/or return location, colouring by whether or the point was "important" (was a break point, was a deuce point, was a tiebreak point, or some other "easy" metric of importance).